Victims' Right to Review Scheme

 It is important to note that although such cases cannot be instituted or reinstituted, the quality and thoroughness of the review undertaken will be no less than a review undertaken for any other category of case.
 The important issue being addressed in these cases is whether the original qualifying decision was wrong.

-A victim for the purposes of the VRR scheme, and in line with the Victims’ Code, is defined as follows:
+‘Criminal conduct’ is behaviour constituting a criminal offence under the National Crime Recording Standard.
+A victim for the purposes of the VRR scheme is defined as follows:

 ‘a person who has made an allegation that they have suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by criminal conduct’.